 ---Solar; Star, Planet, or Something Else?

-Generally speaking, Solar only makes sense as a molten planet given the solid masses across its surface.
+Generally speaking, Solar only makes sense as a molten planet given the obvious surface of what appears to be lava spitting up rocks and the solid islands across it.
 This isn't to say that there isn't a red dwarf companion star to Lylat Prime; it's almost certainly the case that there's a second (maybe even third or even fourth) star in the system.

 Bottom line, Lylat is definitely a multiple star system regardless of what Solar is.
 I suspect that Solar was originally intended to be a star and just had a last-minute lore swap similar to the Fortuna-Fichina mix-up.
 In my own theory, I've divided Solar into two separate objects: Solar, a red dwarf star, and Slaga, a molten planet heated by the intense magnetism of a nebula.